-- 1. The PSI 9000 WR 3U Slave shall run as stand-alone device which is not controlled by a PSI 9000 WR 3U master. - 2.
-The PSI 9000 WR 3U shall, due to the lack of a suitable PSI 9000 WR 3U master device, be the master of other PSI 9000 WR 3U Slave devices.
+- 1. The PSI 9000 3U Slave shall run as stand-alone device which is not controlled by a PSI 9000 3U master. - 2.
+The PSI 9000 3U shall, due to the lack of a suitable PSI 9000 3U master device, be the master of other PSI 9000 3U Slave devices.

-Both situations are only secondary, as the primary and normal function of a PSI 9000 WR 3U Slave is to be a slave in a master-slave system where it is assigned all required settings and values from the master.
+Both situations are only secondary, as the primary and normal function of a PSI 9000 3U Slave is to be a slave in a master-slave system where it is assigned all required settings and values from the master.

-When running any of the above listed situations following applies to the USB port:
+When running any of the above listed situations following applies for the USB port: